An Introduction to Artificial Intelligence and Machine Learning

 What is Artificial Intelligence?

-Examples of AI:
+Examples of AI in Action:

 What is Weak AI and AGI: